13+ Dazzling AP Art Portfolio Examples (Plus Tips for Creating Them)

 We Are Teachers; Student Art Guide; The Dial

 Creating an Advanced Placement (AP) art portfolio can be a challenging task for high school students.
 But it’s also an exciting opportunity to show off their talents.
 It requires creativity, planning, and a thorough understanding of the requirements set by the College Board.
 AP art students are typically passionate about art and design, but they’re also often overwhelmed by the portfolio’s complexity.
-Read on to learn more about the College Board’s current portfolio requirements and scoring criterion, as well as to get tips for creating portfolios, examples of high-scoring AP art portfolios, and insight from the students who created them.
+Read on to learn more about the College Board’s current portfolio requirements and scoring criteria, as well as to get tips for creating portfolios, examples of high-scoring AP art portfolios, and insights from the students who created them.

 AP Art and Design Portfolio Requirements

-The current version of the Advanced Placement (AP) Art and Design Portfolio consists of two sections: Sustained Investigation (60 percent of total score) and Selected Works (40 percent of total score).
+The current version of the Advanced Placement (AP) Art and Design Portfolio consists of two sections: Sustained Investigation (60% of total score) and Selected Works (40% of total score).
 While the previous version required 24 artworks, the current one requires just 15.
 Until recently, there was a breadth section that demonstrated student range and provided an opportunity for working with different mediums.
 The intent with Sustained Investigation is to demonstrate practice, experimentation, and revision through a number of images that seek to answer an inquiry chosen by the artist.
 While students can submit solely finished artworks, they can also include revision and process images as seen with many AP art portfolio examples.
 The Selected Works portion consists of five high-quality artworks.

 While there have been changes to the AP art portfolio requirements in recent years, older, successful portfolios still provide valuable insights.